alanwilter/GenEditID/planning.md

 ## loader
 - ANNE (3) [ ] Add checks and error messages to ensure layouts are correct (e.g. in ExperimentLayout, a .content_type "wild-type" cannot have a guide associated), and a .content_type "empty" should not have anything else associated other than well position, a "sample" should have all values (cell_line, clone, guide, replicate).
-- [ ] In the loader, *ProteinAbundanceLoader* class, change file type from '.csv' to '.txt' (or it looks like extension is not used in the loader, only sep?).
+- [x] In the loader, *ProteinAbundanceLoader* class, change file type from '.csv' to '.txt' (or it looks like extension is not used in the loader, only sep?).
 It's a tab-delimited file anyway, so this way we can keep it consistent with the growth data .txt extension.
 I am doing the documentation of protein and growth file formats and noting this down.
-The extension does not matter for the loader, it only needs to be the same format.
+Answer: The extension does not matter for the loader, it only needs to be the same format.
 We use the csv library to load the file and specify the delimiter to be tab.
 If we were renaming these files to .txt, we will need to update the loading scripts used to populate the database in `shell/` directory.
 - [ ] In the loader, it may be better to calculate 'hour' from the timestamp.
 I'll talk to the incucyte techs about this, so don't change anything just yet.

 #### Done